 How the RMD Is Applied

-The required beginning date of RMDs for individuals who are no longer active members of LACERA or a reciprocal retirement system is April 1 of the calendar year after they reach age 72.
+For individuals who are no longer active members of LACERA or a reciprocal retirement system, the RMD beginning date is April 1 of the calendar year after they reach the applicable RMD age.

-Active LACERA and reciprocal members who continue to work after reaching age 72 are not subject to RMDs until April 1 of the calendar year following their employment termination date.
+Active LACERA and reciprocal members who continue to work after reaching the applicable RMD age are not subject to RMDs until April 1 of the calendar year following their employment termination date.

 If you have not yet retired and will be subject to the RMD, here are important dates and information to know.